12 Architectural Marvels of Singapore that Portray the Country's Diversity in Structures

 9. Golden Mile Complex

 Built in 1973, the Golden Mile Complex is a 16 storey commercial and residential building.
 It houses various shops, parking spaces, eateries and even the Korean embassy.
 It is a modern architectural structure, designed by architects from the DO Architects firm.
 It is built along the lines of Brutalism style and was meant to initiate step terracing development along the Beach Road.
-Despite being overly commercialised, it still stands today as a unique piece of architecture.
+Despite being overly commercialised, it still stands today as a unique piece of architecture in Singapore.

 10. The Interlace